andr-ew/nest_/README.md

 ## Including

-typically, it will make the most sense to icmlude nest_ by dropping the required module files into your script's `/lib/nest_` folder and including them like so:
+typically, it will make the most sense to include nest_ by dropping the required module files into your script's `/lib/nest_` folder and including them like so:

 ```
+include 'lib/nest_/norns' -- the core module, formatted for norns
+include 'lib/nest_/grid'
+include 'lib/nest_/txt'
 ```